-The criteria which determine the wagon as being suitable for the loading event should be recorded.
-Additionally, the condition of the wagon e.g. doors closed and secure, maintenance requirement is to be determined, this may be by or on behalf of the party undertaking the loading event.
+Prior to loading wagons the maintenance requirements / condition of the wagon and the complete closure and locking of doors is to be determined, this may be by or on behalf of the party undertaking the loading event.
 In any event clear responsibilities should be agreed and recorded.